 My Opah in 2009

-It is totally uncommon nowadays to see a woman in Malaysia working in a farm or doing hard labour job.
-But it would be even more uncommon to see a women in her 80s still working in a farm in Malaysia in this millennium.
-Certainly she is no ordinary woman and she is my Opah (a word for grandmother that being used by many Perakians).
+It is rare nowadays to see a woman in Malaysia working on a farm or doing hard labor.
+But even rarer is seeing a woman in her 80s still working on a farm—especially in this millennium.
+Clearly, she is no ordinary woman.
+She is my Opah (a term for grandmother used by many Perakians).

-She could just relax at the comfort of her house on a couch watching some old movies same like many other elderly people.
-But apparently, she is not that type of person.
-For her, farming is like her life.
-No matter what, she'll just keep it up for as long a she can.
+She could spend her days relaxing on a couch, watching old movies like many elderly people.
+But that is not who she is.
+For her, farming is life.
+No matter what, she keeps going, determined to do what she loves for as long as she can.

 IMG_4444